deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 17. Membership/Rewards Management Workflow

-*   **PROActive OS Adaptation Summary:** Dedicated "Membership/Rewards" module.
+*   **PROActive ONE Adaptation Summary:** Dedicated "Membership/Rewards" module.
 Flexible membership tiers.
 Points earning and redemption system.
 Various methods for earning points.
 Process for redeeming points for discounts.
 Functionality to manage optional add-on packages.
 Integration with CRM.
 Consider email marketing/in-app chat messaging.
 Embedded chat interface and proactive AI assistance.
 *   **Tasks:**
     *   [TO DO] Implement a dedicated "Membership/Rewards" module.
     *   [TO DO] Define flexible membership tiers with customizable benefits and point multipliers.